JordanL2/MegaCMD-Extra-Tools/README.md

 ### Arguments

 `--exclude [EXCLUDES...]` A list of files/directories you don't want uploaded.
-These are paths relative to the local directory.
+These are paths relative to the local directory, and can be globs (e.g. "**/*.jpg")

 ### Examples